 Family Promise: We host homeless families for several weeks a year as part of the Family Promise Metrowest interfaith network.
 Click HERE for more information and to find out when our next hosting week begins.

 Undecorate the Tree: We purchase and deliver holiday gifts for recipients who often do not receive any others.
 In December 2015 and 2016, this initiative provided an opportunity for our community to make a very real, meaningful contribution to the health and happiness of Burmese refugees now living in Lowell, MA.
 In 2017, we provided gifts for domestic violence survivors enrolled in the UU Urban Ministry's Believe in Success program.
 Click HERE to learn more about this longstanding tradition.
 Believe in Success participants will again be the beneficiaries in 2018.

 Camp Starfish: Each year, our congregation travels to a New Hampshire camp for children with special needs to engage in construction and rehab projects, large and small.
-Many youth stay for a Friday overnight; UU Wellesley adults and children join for a Saturday service day.
+Many youth stay for a Friday overnight; UU Wellesley Hills adults and children join for a Saturday service day.
 In the process of making an important contribution to the beauty and utility of the camp's buildings and grounds, we forge strong bonds with each other.
 Visit our Starfish page to see some of the projects we have completed.
-We hope that you can join us at the camp on September 22/23, 2017.
+We hope that you can join us at the camp for our next service trip, date TBD.